zanfranceschi/request-broadcast-protocol/README.md

 - **Client Node:** The component responsible for transmitting the search notification to search nodes in an indirect way (using the pub/sub pattern).
 - **Search Node:** The component that receives search notifications; checks if it can perform the search; if it can, it then _acks_ to the Client Node; and then sends the search results.

-// TODO: A more detailed explanation of the protocols.
-Sorry.

 ## Source Code

 As previously mentioned, the source of this repo is for illustrative purposes only.
 There are implementations in three languages to exhibit the agnostic nature of this pseudo protocol.